- Discuss the risk factors for hypertension.

 Diabetes changes the way the body manages insulin and blood vessel damage.

-This leads to reductions in nitric oxide levels, which are used for the regulation of blood pressure.
+This leads to reductions in nitric oxide levels, which are used to regulate blood pressure.

 Low nitric oxide can lead to atherosclerosis, which is a buildup of fats, cholesterol, and other things in the walls of the arteries.

-High sodium and low potassium are two of the first thoughts when it comes to diet and high blood pressure.
+High sodium and low potassium are two of the first thoughts regarding diet and high blood pressure.

 Sedentary behavior is responsible for many cases of hypertension.